CodyChuGit/OT2-Camera-Classifier/README.md

 # OT2-Camera-Classifier

 Most of human errors occur while setting up the machine.
 Vision is a direct source of truth that can confirm setup conditions and increase reliability by reducing setup errors.
-This is n exploration of how to potentially use the OT-2 onboard camera unit to confirm setup conditions.
+This is an exploration of how to potentially use the OT-2 onboard camera unit to confirm setup conditions.
 This project was created in Juypter Notebook while employed at Opentrons.

-300+ image training data library can be accessed in OT2-Camera-Classifier/Machine_Learning/data
+A sample 300+ image training data library can be accessed in OT2-Camera-Classifier/Machine_Learning/data

 All save and source directories should be modified to suit your system setup

 This program has 5 sub programs/actions: